alibaba/arthas/site/src/site/sphinx/en/quick-start.md

 Use `quit` or `exit` to disconnect from the current process.
 The Arthas instance attached to the target process continues to live inside the process, and its port is standby for further connection.

-Use `shutdown` to have Arthas completely quit from the target process.
+Use `stop` command to have Arthas completely quit from the target process.